recallnet/contracts/README.md

 - `create(address,(string,string)[])`: Create a bucket for the specified address with metadata.
 - `list()`: List all buckets for the sender.
 - `list(address)`: List all buckets for the specified address.
+- `add(string,string,string,string,uint64)`: Add an object to a bucket and associated object upload parameters.
+The first value is the bucket address, the subsequent values are all of the "required" values in `AddParams` (`source` node ID, `key`, `blobHash`, and `size`).
 - `add(string,(string,string,string,uint64,uint64,(string,string)[],bool))`: Add an object to a bucket (first value) and associated object upload parameters (second value) as the `AddParams` struct, described in more detail below.